eyalap/angular-snake/README.md

 Reference project for the AngularJS-IL talk about webpack and angular That took place at 25/5/15 @ `google campus TLV.

-How to tun this demo
+How to run this demo
 ---------------------------------------------

 1. run npm install